mdearif/SOEN-6841/LearningJournal.md

 ### Key Concepts Learned:
 * Quality Assurance - Quality assurance, or QA, is the methodical process of verifying products and services meet specified requirements.
 It comprises developing test plans, conducting testing, addressing issues, and defining quality standards in order to prevent errors.
 By focusing on process improvement and error prevention, quality assurance (QA) aims to consistently provide high-quality products and increase customer satisfaction.
-* Project Management OƯice(PMO) - An organization's project management standards, methods, and governance are established and maintained by a Project Management OƯice (PMO), a centralized department that guarantees alignment with strategic objectives and promotes project success.
+* Project Management OƯice(PMO) - An organization's project management standards, methods, and governance are established and maintained by a Project Management Office (PMO), a centralized department that guarantees alignment with strategic objectives and promotes project success.
 * Project Monitoring – Tracking performance, goals, and budgetary compliance are all part of project monitoring.
 It entails gathering, analyzing, and correcting data in order to guarantee project success and alignment with company objectives.
 * Project Schedule Deviation – Differences between the projected and actual project timelines are referred to as project schedule deviations.
 It entails assessing job completion accelerations or delays and putting corrective procedures in place to realign the project schedule.
 * Project Cost Deviation – Discrepancies between anticipated and actual project expenses are referred to as project cost deviations.
 In order to control expenses and maintain financial stability, it entails assessing budget overruns or savings and putting remedial measures into place.
-* Performance Indicators – Performance indicators are quantifiable measurements that help track development and pinpoint opportunities for improvement by assessing the eƯicacy and eƯiciency of projects or processes.
+* Performance Indicators – Performance indicators are quantifiable measurements that help track development and pinpoint opportunities for improvement by assessing the efficacy and efficiency of projects or processes.
-* Project Metrics –Project metrics are quantitative assessments that support project management and decision-making by evaluating several project performance factors like progress, quality, cost, and schedule adherence.
+* Project Metrics – Project metrics are quantitative assessments that support project management and decision-making by evaluating several project performance factors like progress, quality, cost, and schedule adherence.
 * Resource Utilization – Resource utilization pertains to the effective distribution and administration of accessible resources, including labor, supplies, and machinery, with the aim of optimizing output and reducing wastage throughout project implementation.
 * Project Status Reports – In order to support stakeholder decision-making, project status reports provide updates on the state of the project, including key milestones, work performed, budget status, and deviations from the plan.
 * Earned Value Management (EVM) – A project management method called Earned Value Management (EVM) compares planned, earned, and actual values to track project success.